What is a full site migration?

 After your migration is complete, there are a few bits of setup still to do:

-Navigate to each form on your site and edit the actions the form takes after someone submits.
+- Set up form actions for all migrated forms: navigate to each form on your site and edit the actions the form takes after someone submits.
 You can add email addresses to be notified of submissions, Salesforce Campaigns, thank you messages or pages, and any email responses for those submitting.
-For more on forms in HubSpot, see the full form how-to.
+Learn more about forms in HubSpot here.

-Taking your site live unlocks a ton of new functionality in HubSpot -- so get now is a great time to learn more about it.
-Whether you are working with a professional service provider, a HubSpot IMC, or within HubSpot Academy, you're ready to start doing inbound marketing with a passion.
+- Continue with your training: taking your site live unlocks a ton of new functionality in HubSpot so now is a great time to learn more about it.
+You can find a variety of training resources in the Academy here.

 Take your site live

-When your website migration is fully complete and you are ready to take it live, a Support Engineer will be able to guide you through the process.
+When your website migration is fully complete and you are ready to take it live, a support specialist will be able to guide you through the process.
 We also include general instructions in your Content > Content Settings > Domain Manager page.

 Below are some examples of content types and features that HubSpot cannot migrate: